ISI Exam Pattern and Syllabus 2026 - Check Details Here

 • Electrical & Electronics Engineering & Engineering and Technology

-Candidates are advised to carefully go through the ISI 2025 syllabus to ensure that they do not miss out on any topic.
-The detailed syllabus was released along with the brochure.
+The authority will release the ISI syllabus 2026 on the official website.
+Candidates are advised to carefully go through the ISI 2026 syllabus to ensure that they do not miss out on any topic.
+Below is a detailed syllabus for ISI 2026:

 Analytical Reasoning